What you need to know about Earl Thomas' future with Seattle

 In theory, yes -- and they could also control his rights for 2019 by applying the franchise tag if they don't extend him.
 But that's much trickier in practice.

 Thomas has always been a difficult person to read, but there's reason to believe he would indeed hold out without a new deal.
 Consider what he's been making relative to some teammates and other NFL safeties.
 While Thomas was the league's highest-paid safety when he signed his deal, he still got $4 million less per year than what Seattle gave Sherman that same offseason.
-And since then, he's been surpassed by five other safeties -- including Chancellor -- in terms of annual average.
+Since then, Thomas has been surpassed by five other safeties -- including Chancellor -- in terms of annual average.

 So if Thomas has felt underpaid for a few seasons, it's entirely conceivable he could be obstinate enough to follow through on his threat to hold out.